Robin-Hood-zjw/Robin-Hood-zjw/README.md

-## Hello there 👋 I'm Jiawen Zhang (Robin), a graduate student at the University of Michigan.
+## Hello there 👋 I'm Jiawen Zhang (Robin), a software engineer.

-- 🎓 I graduated with a Master's Degree in Computer Science in 🇺🇸.
+- 🌎 I am located in the United States.

 - 📔 I focus on Software Engineering and Artificial Intelligence.